F1LT3R/multi-agent-flow/templates/REVIEW.md

 - **Be specific**: Don't just say "add error handling" - specify exactly where and what
 - **Be actionable**: Every issue should have a clear fix
 - **Be thorough**: Check code quality, not just test results
+- **Test Framework**: Tests should use Node.js built-in `node:test` module (NOT Mocha/Jest/etc) for CLI/logic tests, and Puppeteer for browser tests

 # Good vs. Bad Rejection Examples